 The examination will be carried out in a manner that meets the essential requirements of both institutions and is at least as rigorous as that required under the academic program rules for the relevant HDR program at the University of Adelaide.
 The primary institution normally has the responsibility of coordinating the examination process, the details of which will normally be set out in the joint Agreement.
-Students should have a very clear understanding, at the commencement of candidature, of any special examination requirements such as mandated publications, or an oral defence.
+Students should have a very clear understanding, at the commencement of candidature, of any special examination requirements such as mandated publications, or an oral examination.
 Examiners reports on the thesis, prepared in English, must be submitted to the University of Adelaide irrespective of the language in which the thesis is written.
-Students are often required to undertake an oral examination in defence of their thesis, if this is required by the partner university.
 The successful outcome of the examination process is the granting of a jointly awarded HDR degree.